astrzalk/AdventOfCode2018/README.md

-# Python Advent of Code 2018
+# Advent of Code 2018 in Python

 My solutions in Python for Advent of Code 2018.